Stalag III-A

-Stalag III-A was a German World War II prisoner-of-war camp at Luckenwalde, Brandenburg, 52 km south of Berlin.
-It housed Polish, Dutch, Belgian, French, Yugoslav, Russian, Italian, American, Romanian, British and other Allied POWs.
+Stalag III-A was a German World War II prisoner-of-war (POW) camp at Luckenwalde, Brandenburg, 52 km south of Berlin.
+It housed Polish, Dutch, Belgian, French, Yugoslav, Russian, Italian, American, Romanian, British and other POWs.

-Camp history
+History

 Planning for the camp commenced before the invasion of Poland, which started World War II.
 It was designed to hold 10,000 men, was the largest in the 3rd Military District, and was considered a model for other camps.

 In mid-September 1939 the first Polish POWs arrived, and were housed in large 12 m by 35 m tents, and set to work building the barrack huts before the winter set in.
 Once their work was complete the Poles were relocated, and the first inhabitants of the camp were Dutch and Belgian.
 They only remained there for a brief time before being replaced by 43,000 French POWs, who arrived in mid-1940, and remained the largest group of prisoners until the end of the war.
 They included 4,000 Africans from French colonial units.
 In 1941 some 300 of these took part in the Nazi propaganda film Germanin.
 The French were joined in 1941 by Yugoslav and Russian prisoners, then in late 1943 some 15,000 Italian military internees arrived, though most were quickly dispersed to other camps.
 In late 1944 small numbers of American, Romanian, British and Polish prisoners arrived, including Polish insurgents of the Warsaw Uprising aged 14–17.
 In January 1945, a group of Polish officers was brought to the camp from German-occupied Hungary.

 More than 200,000 prisoners passed through the Stalag III-A, and at its height in May 1944 there were a total of 48,600 POW registered there.
-However, no more than 6,000-8,000 were ever housed at the main camp, with the rest sent out to work in forestry and industry in more than 1,000 Arbeitskommando ("Work Companies") spread out over the entire state of Brandenburg.
+No more than 8,000 were ever housed at the main camp, with the rest sent out to work in forestry and industry in more than 1,000 Arbeitskommando ("Work Companies") spread out over the entire state of Brandenburg.

 As of January 1, 1945, it housed 45,942 POWs, including 24,996 French, 12,517 Soviet, 4,093 Serbian, 1,499 American, 1,433 British, 1,310 Italian, 86 Polish and 8 Romanian.

-In early 1945, some 1,000 POWs from the Stalag VIII-C and Stalag Luft III were brought to Stalag III-A, and also POWs from the Stalag XXI-C in Wolsztyn.
+In early 1945, some 1,000 POWs from the Stalag VIII-C and Stalag Luft III were brought to Stalag III-A, and also POWs from the Stalag XXI-C in Wolsztyn and Stalag Luft 7 in Bąków.
 In February 1945 prisoners from Stalag III-B Furstenberg were evacuated to Stalag III-A, adding to the already overcrowded and unhygienic conditions.
 Finally, as the Russians approached the guards fled the camp leaving the prisoners to be liberated by the Red Army on 22 April 1945.